Lateral Rotation Mattress vs. Alternating Pressure Mattress: Key Differences Explained

 Primary FunctionRotates patient side to sideAlternates pressure under the body

-Best ForRespiratory issues, pressure injury preventionPressure injury prevention and healing
+Best ForRespiratory issues, wound healing with continuous offloading, pressure injury preventionPressure injury prevention and healing in variable positions

 Inclined PositionPrimarily used in flat positionCan be used in inclined position